kalocsaibotond/void-rice/README.md

 # My personal quasi-suckless void linux setup

-It is constutited from two main part.
+It constutites from two main part.
-The first part is minimalistic suckless desktop environment base, The other part are are just dependencies of utilities I use.
+The first part is minimalistic quasi-suckless desktop environment base.
+The other part are are just dependencies of utilities I use.

-The minimalistic suckless base can be installed with the `./install_de_base.sh` script.
+The minimalistic quasi-suckless base can be installed with the `./install_de_base.sh` script.
 It contains two parallel suckless desktop environment.
 One is the regular suckless window manager (GUI) based environment.
 The other is a full terminal based emulation of the former as much as possible.